Yorkshire Dales Railway

 The Yorkshire Dales Railway was a branch line linking the town of Skipton with the villages of Rylstone, Threshfield and Grassington in North Yorkshire, England.
-There were two stations on the line - Grassington & Threshfield and Rylstone - and a connection via the Skipton to Ilkley Line to Skipton.
+There were two stations on the line – Grassington & Threshfield and Rylstone – and a connection via the Skipton to Ilkley Line to Skipton.

-The line closed to passengers in 1930, but is still in use up to Swinden Quarry for the transportation of aggregates.
+The line closed to passengers in 1930, but is still in use up to Swinden Quarry for the transport of aggregates.
 It is also known as the Grassington Branch.

 History

-The railway company was authorised by Act of Parliament dated 6 August 1897 after several previous attempts to open a line to Grassington including one which would have driven eastwards from Gargrave.
+The railway company was authorised by act of Parliament, the Yorkshire Dales Railway (Skipton to Grassington) Act 1897 (60 & 61 Vict. c. cxcv), dated 6 August 1897 after several previous attempts to open a line to Grassington including one which would have driven eastwards from Gargrave.
 The first sod was cut on 7 June 1900 and the single-track line was opened to traffic on 29 July 1902.
 It was operated by the Midland Railway from the start.

 The station at Grassington & Threshfield was built 0.5 mi short of Grassington itself, thereby saving the cost of having to cross the River Wharfe.
 The station was built as a through station despite being the line's terminus, because there were plans to extend the line northwards to Hawes, where it would meet the Wensleydale Railway.
 Those plans were never realised.
 There is only one significant engineering structure on the line; Haw Bank Tunnel (which lies under the A65 road and is 220 yd long) which was built as part of the Skipton to Ilkley line.

 The line was single track from Embsay Junction throughout, however, the section from Skipton to Embsay Junction was double track by virtue of the already existing Skipton to Ilkley line which was opened in 1888.
 A passing loop was installed at Rylstone when traffic from the quarries at Swinden and Skirethornes (the latter via the 2 mi tramway at Threshfield) increased in number.
 The passing loop was actually north west of the station's one platform, so trains would have to wait outside the station for the other service to pass.
 The loop was removed in 1937, as a result of, but some years after, the cessation of passenger workings.
 Passenger services on the line typically numbered seven a day in each direction, with one southbound working being split at Embsay Junction; the front portion of the train would go forward to Skipton, whilst the rear portion was coupled up to another locomotive, and would run east via Ilkley to Bradford Forster Square.